int128/actions-tanpopo-bot/README.md

 If you have a lot of repositories, you may want to automate a routine task for each repository.
 For example,

-- Update dependency versions in configuration files
+- Update configuration files
-- Migrate from one tool to another (e.g., from npm to yarn)
+- Migrate from one tool to another
 - Apply consistent security policies
 - Update documentations
 - Convert file formats
-- Apply organizational best practices

 This action handles the repetitive work of updating multiple repositories, similar to "刺身にたんぽぽを乗せる仕事" (placing dandelions on sashimi) in Japanese - a routine yet precise task that benefits from automation.